Notice of Pre-AIA or AIA Status

 a plurality of light emitting elements respectively connected to the plurality of sub-pixel circuits (see light-emitting diodes OL in Figs. 4A and 4B);

-a data driver outputting a data signal to the plurality of sub-pixel circuits through a plurality of output lines (regarding Fig. 6, note that since “the organic light-emitting display device 600 comprises the organic light-emitting display panel of the… embodiments”, it is clear that it necessarily comprises “known structures” such as a data driver that outputs data signals to the plurality of sub-pixel circuits in Figs. 3B and 4A-4B through data voltage signal lines Vdata; para[0076]); and
+a data driver outputting a data signal to the plurality of sub-pixel circuits through a plurality of output lines (regarding Fig. 6, note that since “the organic light-emitting display device 600 comprises the organic light-emitting display panel of the… embodiments”, it is clear that it necessarily comprises “known structures” such as a data driver that outputs data signals to the plurality of sub-pixel circuits in Figs. 3B and 4A-4B through data voltage signal lines Vdata; para[0076]; for clarification, see para[0007] of Shin et al. (US 2006/0001617) which states an “OLED display requires a scan driver for driving scan lines and a data driver for driving data lines”, as evidentiary support); and

 wherein each output line among the plurality of output lines is commonly connected to sub-pixel circuits of the plurality of sub-pixel circuits positioned in adjacent columns among the plurality of columns (see in Fig. 3B “the pixel driving circuits in any pixel column of the pixel array and a pixel column adjacent to the pixel column share one data voltage signal line“; para[0057]),

-each of the plurality of second scan lines is connected to second sub-pixel circuits of a corresponding row among the plurality of sub-pixel circuits (see in Fig. 3B each of second control signal lines S12 to Sn2 is connected to second sub-pixel circuits of the corresponding row), wherein the first sub-pixel circuits and the second sub-pixel circuits are alternately disposed in the corresponding row (see in Fig. 3B, the first sub-pixel circuits and the second sub-pixel circuits are alternately disposed in the corresponding row).
+each of the plurality of second scan lines is connected to second sub-pixel circuits of the row among the plurality of sub-pixel circuits (see in Fig. 3B each of second control signal lines S12 to Sn2 is connected to second sub-pixel circuits of the row), wherein the first sub-pixel circuits and the second sub-pixel circuits are alternately disposed in the see in Fig. 3B, the first sub-pixel circuits and the second sub-pixel circuits are alternately disposed in the row)

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to GLORYVID FIGUEROA-GIBSON whose telephone number is (571)272-5506.
 The examiner can normally be reached on 9am-5pm, Monday -Friday, Eastern Time.